HopePH/hopephapp/README.md

 # HopePH App
-HopePH app is a mental health app built on top of the eosio blockchain
+HopePH app is a mental health app built for mental health carers to strugglers.
+The app is built for securing the medical records and clinical notes.
+This app is targetted to Asian market.

 # Support
 Please send us a proposal at remote.alfon@gmail.com or Chito@pangga.ph ;)